cisagov/prescup-challenges/pc4/individual-b/round1-interplanetary-internet-interception/solution/README.md

    ip a
    ```

-4. SSH with the credentials in the challenge guide (user:SecureThisShip!) to the router/default gateway to verify you can establish this connection before transferring your TLS interception tool of choice.
+4. SSH with the credentials in the challenge guide (**user:SecureThisShip!**) to the router/default gateway to verify you can establish this connection before transferring your TLS interception tool of choice.

    ```
    ssh user@172.17.6.1
    ```

-5. On Kali, click the 'iso' icon to see your choice of TLS interception tools (PolarProxy and/or sslsplit).
-Verify the absolute filepath of these files.
+5. On Kali, click the **iso** icon to see your choice of TLS interception tools (PolarProxy and/or sslsplit).
+Verify the absolute file path of these files.
 Open a second terminal tab or window (on your Kali) and SCP either PolarProxy or sslsplit to the router/default gateway.
 Either tool can be used for this challenge, and only one of the following two sections need to be followed.

    ```
    scp /media/cdrom0/sslsplit_deps.tar.gz user@172.17.6.1:~/